Middle School Curriculum

 Conceptual Physics:

-Prerequisite: A yearlong grade of 90% or better in the prior grade-level science course, math placement of Algebra 1 Advanced or higher, and teacher recommendation.
+Prerequisite: A grade of 90% or better in the prior grade-level science course, math placement of Algebra 1 Advanced or higher, and teacher recommendation.

 General Electives